Eckenroth: Population development

 Eckenroth's population development since Napoleonic times is shown in the table below.
 The figures for the years from 1871 to 1987 are drawn from census data:

 Religion

 As at 31 August 2013, there are 234 full-time residents in Eckenroth, and of those, 81 are Evangelical (34.615%), 86 are Catholic (36.752%), 1 is Lutheran (0.427%), 3 (1.282%) belong to other religious groups and 63 (26.923%) either have no religion or will not reveal their religious affiliation.

 Politics

 Municipal council

 The council is made up of 6 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Eckenroth's mayor is Christoph Braun.
+As of June 2025 Eckenroth's mayor is Tim Siepet.

 Coat of arms

 The municipality's arms might be described thus: Sable a clearing hoe and a cramp in saltire Or.

 The cramp, or crampon – a charge called a Doppelhaken (“double hook”) or Wolfsangel (“wolf hook”) in German – is an ancient market town symbol, and in German heraldry it is also a symbol for forestry.
 The other charge, the hoe, as a kind of tool for clearing land can be called a Rodhacke in German, thus making it canting for the last syllable in the village's name (both the D in the word for the tool and the last two letters in “Eckenroth” are pronounced [t]).
 The hoe, however, also stands for the village's traditional winegrowing.
 The tinctures, sable and Or (black and gold), are those formerly borne by the Electorate of the Palatinate, to which Eckenroth belonged for quite a long time.
 Municipal council chose the two charges with Eckenroth's traditional industries, forestry and winegrowing, in mind.
 The municipal banner also bears the municipal arms on a background of two vertical stripes of red and gold.